ChiCheng45/Gaussium/README.md

 ##Comparisons

 ####RHF HeH+ STO-3G
-Completed my first calculation of HeH+ with a bond-length of 1.4632 a.u. using the STO-3G basis set.
+Completed my first calculation of HeH+ with a bond-length of 1.4632 a<sub>0</sub> using the STO-3G basis set.
 Comparison with Spartan Student Edition v5,
 ```
 SCF model:
  A restricted Hartree-Fock SCF calculation will be